 K B 4 U P I

 I was an avid SWL for many years until I got my amateur radio license in 1986.
 I still enjoy listening to SW & utility stations.
 I operate HF, 6, and 2 meters with 10 meters being my favorite band.
 My 10-10 number is 74849.
 Listen for our 10 meter propagation beacon at 28.255 Mhz running 2 watts.
 The beacon transmitter is located at our lake house in Centre, AL. Beacon reports and QSL'S are welcome.
-If you want a card I QSL 100%, just provide your own SASE, or use QRZ, eQSL, or LOTW.
+If you want a card I QSL 100%, just provide your own SASE, or use eQSL.
 See beacon info below.
 Other interests include GeoCaching (MickUpi), RC Airplanes, Computers, and Electronics.
 I have about 635 QSL cards on the wall.
-I you would like to see my BIO scroll to the bottom of the page.

 The beacon has received reports from all over the world over the years.
 The most distant report was in March of 1990 and came from SWL, Brian Webb, ZL2262 in New Zealand.
 That is 4998 (MPW) miles per watt.
 See his report below.